facebook/zstd/README.md

 `zstd --decompress FILE.zst -D dictionaryName`

+### Build

+Once you have the repository cloned, there are multiple ways provided to build Zstandard.

+#### Makefile

+If your system is compatible with `make`, you can simply run `make` at the root directory.
+It will generate `zstd` within root directory.

+Other available options include :
+- `make install` : create and install zstd binary, library and man page
+- `make test` : create and run `zstd` and test tools on local platform

+#### cmake

+A `cmake` project generator is provided within `build/cmake`.
+It can generate Makefiles or other build scripts to create `zstd` binary, and `libzstd` dynamic and static libraries.

+#### Visual (Windows)

+Going into `build` directory, you will find additional possibilities :
+- Projects for Visual Studio 2005, 2008 and 2010
+  + VS2010 project is compatible with VS2012, VS2013 and VS2015
+- Automated build scripts for Visual compiler by @KrzysFR , in `build/VS_scripts`, which will build `zstd` cli and `libzstd` library without any need to open Visual Studio solution.

 ### Status

 Zstandard is currently deployed within Facebook.
 It is used daily to compress and decompress very large amounts of data in multiple formats and use cases.